vishalveerareddy123/Lynkr/docs/index.md

 # Lynkr – Claude Code-Compatible Proxy for Databricks
-#### Lynkr is an open-source Claude Code-compatible proxy that allows the Claude Code CLI to run directly on Databricks.
+#### Lynkr is an open-source Claude Code-compatible proxy that allows the Claude Code CLI to run directly with Databricks LLMs.
 It supports MCP servers, Git workflows, repo intelligence, workspace tools, and prompt caching for LLM-powered development.
 <!--
 SEO Keywords:
 Databricks, Claude Code, Anthropic, Azure Anthropic,